 You can make reservations for all of the equipment.
 You can reserve anything for one hour online (and if you need more time and the spots are open, you can put in a request to extend your time in person).
-You can make your reservations online here (although I must add that the page does not appear to be ready for the MakerSpace reservations at the time of this post).

 I am still in awe of some of the things I’ll be able to make at MakerSpace.
 Need a vinyl banner or some window clings or a fine art poster?
 Step on up to the Vinyl Printer and Cutter station.
 You can bring in your own design (saved as one of the following formats: pdf, svg, eps, or tiff) or create your designs there (see info on Adobe suite below).
 You’re able to print on multiple types of media, including but not limited to: vinyl, banner vinyl, cardstock, paper, heat transfer and canvas.